cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 ---

-In this second installment of the Hypermodern Python series, I'm going to discuss how to add unit tests to your project.[^1]
+In this second installment of the Hypermodern Python series, I'm going to discuss how to add unit tests to your project, and how to teach the random fact generator foreign languages.[^1]

 [^1]: The images in this chapter come from Émile-Antoine Bayard's Illustrations
     for From the Earth to the Moon (De la terre à la lune) by Jules Verne (1870)